wegul/wegul.github.io/_pages/about.md

 News
 ======
+* Jul.
+2023: Glad to participate in artifact evaluation of SOSP 2023!
 * Apr.
 2023: See y'all at NSDI'23~
 * Mar.
 2022: I will join PurdueCS as a Ph.D. student!
 * Oct.
 2021: One paper accepted to Ubicomp 2021!